Bambu Lab vs Creality K1

 Unfortunately, the Creality K1 was a bit rushed to meet the market and a lot of feedback was quite bad, while the Bambu Lab 3D Printers just worked, excellently.

-With the rise of AMS, more and more users started to use multi-color 3D printing and the Creality K1 don't have an answer for that (yet, continue reading for options).
+With the rise of AMS, more and more users started to use multi-color 3D printing and the Creality K1 don't have an answer for that (The new Creality K2 does however).

 Creality strikes back